-One of the arguments that has been used for the dispensational position has been the reference in Rev 19:7-8 to the "marriage supper of the Lamb."
-Taking notice that the reference to the "marriage supper" and "the bride" (assumed to be the church) being clothed in fine linen are mentioned prior to the scene depicting the Second Coming (i.e., Rev 19:11-16), the conclusion has been drawn that the church must have already undergone the judgment seat of Christ.
+Three primary arguments have been used to support the traditional dispensational position, all of which are related to the "marriage supper of the Lamb" in Rev 19:6-10.
+First, taking notice that the reference to the "marriage supper" and "the bride" (assumed to be the church) being clothed in fine linen are mentioned prior to the scene depicting the second coming (i.e., Rev 19:11-16), the conclusion has been drawn that the church must have already undergone the judgment seat of Christ.
 Pentecost used this argument in his classic work Things to Come:

 When the Lord returns to the earth with His bride to reign, the bride is seen to be already rewarded.
-This is observed in Revelation 19:8, where it must be observed that the "righteousness of the saints" is plural and can not refer to the imparted righteousness of Christ, which is the believer's portion, but the righteousnesses which have survived examination and have become the basis of reward.
+This is observed in Revelation 19:8, where it must be observed that the "righteousness of the saints." is plural and can not refer to the imparted righteousness of Christ, which is the believer's portion, but the righteousnesses which have survived examination and have become the basis of reward.